PPushkarev/MySQL/README.md

 The tech stack used in this project are:

-    Python as the programming language for writing test code Pymysql as the framework
+    Python as the programming language for writing  code Pymysql as the framework
     PIP3 as the build tool
     MySQL Database